badlydrawnrob/elm-playground/elm-in-action/README.md

 # Stuff to add to Anki?

 > _See `./__ANKI__` in local folder (not in repo)_.
 Don't add cards recklessly.
-Is it really worth the overhead to create and revise this idea?
+Is it really worth the overhead to create and revise this card?
 Remember your "bin first" approach to grouping, filtering, and timeboxing tasks (and your tendency to get side-tracked!)
+>
+> The book uses quite a few javascript examples, and a lot of terminology that needn't be consigned to memory (I don't think) — important keywords and terminology could be useful.
 >
 > 1. **Write it down** (a brief summary of a learning point)
 > 2. **Group related learning points!**